csc-training/csc-env-eff/slides/05_batch_jobs.md

 # HPC GPU jobs

-- A graphics processing unit (GPU, a video card), is capable of doing certain type of simlutaneous calculations very efficiently
+- A graphics processing unit (GPU, a video card), is capable of doing certain type of simultaneous calculations very efficiently
-- In order to take advantage of this power, a computer program has to be reprogrammed to be adapt to how GPU's handles data
+- In order to take advantage of this power, a computer program must be reprogrammed to adapt on how GPU's handles data
-- CSC's gpu resources are relatively scarce and hence should be used with [particular care](https://docs.csc.fi/computing/overview/#gpu-nodes)
+- CSC's GPU resources are relatively scarce and hence should be used with [particular care](https://docs.csc.fi/computing/overview/#gpu-nodes)
     - A GPU uses 60 times more billing units than a single CPU core - see above for performance requirements

 # Interactive jobs